This Is How to Spend an Unforgettable Day in Saugerties

 9 p.m. – Rest your head at the Diamond Mills Hotel

 If the jam-packed day gets the best of you, call it a night in town at Diamond Mills Hotel.
 The luxury boutique hotel boasts 30 guest rooms, many of which overlook the Esopus Creek.
-Lounge in the oversized bed and treat yourself to a long, relaxing bath before you call it a night.
+Lounge in the oversized bed and treat yourself to a long, relaxing bath before you tuck in for the evening.
 If you happen to extend your stay to a second day, head to the hotel’s Tavern restaurant for brunch.
-Served on Saturdays and Sundays, the weekend menu features treats like the Old Chatham Sheep’s Milk Yogurt Parfait, which is topped with coconut pecan praline, blueberry, granola, and ginger lavender honey, or the Ricotta Pancakes, which are made even better with sour orange marmalade, sweet cream cheese, crystalized ginger, candied almonds, maple syrup, and berries.
+Served on Saturdays and Sundays, the weekend menu features treats like the lobster frittata with roasted peppers and goat cheese or the Sicilian lemon ricotta pancakes, which are made even better with Seville bitter orange marmalade, limoncello butter, toasted almonds, pomegranate, and cinnamon vanilla maple syrup.
 It’s hard to imagine a better way to begin the morning.

 25 South Partition St, Saugerties